BiaPyX/BiaPy-doc/source/tutorials/instance_seg/cartocell.rst

 CartoCell overview
 ~~~~~~~~~~~~~~~~~~

-**CartoCell** follows a multi-phase pipeline to, given an initial training dataset of 21 3D labeled cysts, automatically segment hundreds of cysts at low resolution with enough quality to pergorm cell organization and packaging analysis.
+**CartoCell** follows a multi-phase pipeline to, given an initial training dataset of 21 3D labeled cysts, automatically segment hundreds of cysts at low resolution with enough quality to perform cell organization and packaging analysis.
 The five phases of **CartoCell** are briefly explained in the following tabs:

 .. tabs::